tonywangs/CS44N-Computer-Graphics/Colorful Observable Universe/README.md

 # Colorful Observable Universe
 This project showcases a colorful and interactive particle animation using the p5.js library.
 The animation creates a grid of particles that move based on Perlin noise and react to the mouse position.
-The background color changes dynamically to create a vibrant, rainbow-like effect.
-The intention was to emulate the observable universe, demonstrating how chaos and randomness naturally lends itself to certain universal patterns.
+The background color changes dynamically to create a vibrant, surreal effect.
+The intention was to emulate the observable universe, demonstrating how chaos and randomness naturally lends itself to certain universal visual patterns.

 Features
 - Dynamic Background: The background color cycles through the hues of the rainbow.